dcmi/dc-srap/meetings/2023-02-14_srap_meeting_24_notes.md

 Juha: SRAP tries to cover those elements that are typical when citing scientific articles.
-We do not need to [model] everything or will never finish.
+We do not need to model everything or will never finish.

-Karen: Those examples are question simple: ten to twenty data elements each.
+Karen: The examples above are all simple: ten to twenty data elements each.
 What are we doing that is different?

 Juha: We wanted to provide tool for describing masters theses.
-Would like to summarize: Karen will update.
+To summarize: Karen will update the representation of SRAP.

 Osma: How does this relate to what we have?

-Tom: @@@ Model independently of CSV.
+Tom: Other reasons to put SRAP into DCTAP: Nishad would like to adopt for DCMI website, in which case might be expressed in YAML headers of Markdown documents.
+In other words, use DCTAP, but not necessarily in the form of a CSV.
+Note that everything in DCTAP is optional except for the property.
+We could err on the side of lightly specifying SRAP by omitting, for example, cardinality, which could be at the discretion of application implementers.

-Juha: Agree we are doing application profiles, but when it comes to XML version, could be separated.
+Juha: Agree we are doing an application profile.
+When it comes to XML version, could be done separately.
 NLF could work on this.

 Karen: DCTAP that generates XML?

-Osma: We will soon update from DSpace 5 to 7, which has a more modern metadata model.
+Osma: We will soon update from DSpace version 5 to 7 which has a more modern metadata model.

-Juha: Will be relevant to many other parties but for our group would be relevant only if there are things not easily implementable in XML.
+Juha: Will be relevant to many other parties as well, but for our group would be relevant only if there are things not easily implementable in XML.